MoCo-GHE-Admin/test-notify/README.md

 # To Do

-- [ ] mortal team maintainer adds an ignore for this repo to their notifications settings
+- [X] mortal team maintainer adds an ignore for this repo to their notifications settings
+  - cknowles-moz did it my going to subscribed repos and setting to ignore all
-  - [ ] There are various ways, according to [item 3 here](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/managing-subscriptions-for-activity-on-github/managing-your-subscriptions#unwatching-repositories).
+  - [X] There are various ways, according to [item 3 here](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/managing-subscriptions-for-activity-on-github/managing-your-subscriptions#unwatching-repositories).
 We might have to make several tries.
 I think changes made by immortals to this PR should trigger notifications to a mortal.
 If true, that'll shorten the retry time.
+- [X] immortal (cknowles-admin) makes a change (This one!)
 - [ ] mortal-not-on-team generates another PR event (either a change or PR #3)
 - [ ] mortal-team-maintainer verifies no notification received.